luqmanherifa/senema-movie-search-engine/README.md

 # Senema: Movie Search Engine
 Senema is a web movie search engine contains movie information such as movie title, country, genre, director, actors, plot, and others.
-The project was developed for practicing API and JSON using HTML, CSS, and JavaScript programming.
+The project was developed for practicing API using HTML, CSS, and JavaScript programming.

 ## Display
 ![Display](https://luqmanherifa.site/img/imgsenema.png)